My one true love (aka my backpack) and I have traveled for 8 months now, and we’re not sick of each other yet.

 Personally, I am a firm believer in optimism, and in being right where I’m supposed to be.

 When on one trip, I broke my camera AND my phone (hello, I’m Christina and I suffer from clumsiphilia, nice to meet you), I used this time to really be offline and present.
-And hey, I bought a street artist’s beautiful painting instead of taking 572910 pictures – and that was actually quite a nice change.
+And hey, I bought a street artist’s beautiful painting instead of taking 572.910 pictures.
+That was actually quite a nice change.

 In the end, it’s a lot about just taking the leap and making the best of whatever comes up.

 No matter how much I hate social media at times, at times it’s my main motivator.